artwork-software/artwork/README.md

 ### Prerequisites

+Clone the repository `git clone git@github.com:artwork-software/artwork.git`.
-[Docker](https://www.docker.com/) and the .env of the repository.
+You need [Docker](https://www.docker.com/) and the .env of the repository.
 It is advised to use the `.env.prod.example` file and rename it to `.env`

 ### Installation